 Inversions in US Presidential Elections: 1836-2016

-Inversions—in which the popular vote winner loses the election—have occurred in 4 US Presidential elections.
-We show that rather than being statistical flukes, inversions have been ex ante likely since the 1800s.
-In elections yielding a popular vote margin within one percentage point (which has happened in one-eighth of Presidential elections), 40% will be inversions in expectation.
-Inversion probabilities are asymmetric, in various periods favoring Whigs, Democrats, or Republicans.
-Feasible policy changes—including awarding each state’s Electoral College ballots proportionally between parties rather than awarding all to the state winner—could substantially reduce inversion probabilities, though not in close elections.
+Inversions—in which the popular vote winner loses the election—have occurred in four US presidential races.
+We show that rather than being statistical flukes, inversions have been ex ante likely since the early 1800s.
+In elections yielding a popular vote margin within one point (one-eighth of presidential elections), about 40% will be inversions in expectation.
+We show this conditional probability is remarkably stable across historical periods—despite differences in which groups voted, which states existed, and which parties participated.
+Our findings imply that the US has experienced so few inversions merely because there have been so few elections (and fewer close elections).

 This project is supported by the University of Texas Electoral College Study (utecs.org).
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 Dean Spears, while on leave without pay from UT-Austin, is paid a salary as Executive Director of r.i.c.e., a doing business as name of RICE Institute, Inc, a 501(c) public charity non-profit corporation online at www.riceinstitute.org.
 Since its initial operations in 2013, r.i.c.e. has received grants from the Bill and Melinda Gates Foundation, from the TRAction project of USAID, from the NIH, and from IGC – all with Dean Spears as a PI or co-PI.